anthonycoffey/React-Native-App/README.md

 - Windows Users: if Axios requests aren't working, use ngrok tunnel for `phoenix` backend API because there may be networking issues without it.

-- Sometimes issues can be caused by cache, to clear cache with expo: `yarn start --clear`
+- Sometimes issues can be caused by cache, to clear cache with expo: `npm start -- --clear`

 - An .env file is required with a single property `API_URL` that points to Phoenix backend

-- Sometimes issues can be caused by cache, to clear cache with expo running the following command `yarn start --clear`
+- Sometimes issues can be caused by cache, to clear cache with expo running the following command `npm start -- --clear`

   Note: Refer to Expo documentation on clearing cache for your development environment: